pixop/video-compare/README.md

 3. **[VideoCompareGUI](https://github.com/TetzkatLipHoka/VideoCompareGUI)**: A standalone graphical utility that simplifies launching `video-compare`.

-For details, check out the [open thread](https://github.com/pixop/video-compare/issues/81).
+For details, check out the [open GitHub issue thread](https://github.com/pixop/video-compare/issues/81).

 ## Contributing

-Interested in contributing to `video-compare`?
 We're always looking for ways to improve and expand the tool.
 Your feedback and contributions are appreciated.